-The Ethiopian Arboretum Network project (ARBONETH) aims to create an alliance of sustainability, nature conservation, education and research - in particular on the basis of the (re-)establishment of arboreta, nurseries and herbaria in Wondo Genet and Haramaya and through the exchange in the network.
+The Ethiopian Arboretum Network project (ARBONETH), initiated by the University of Hamburg, aims to create an alliance of sustainability, nature conservation, education and research - in particular on the basis of the (re-)establishment of arboreta, nurseries and herbaria in Wondo Genet and Haramaya and through the exchange in the network.

 The Conference "Building Capacity for Botanic Garden Management in Ethiopia“, organized by The Botanic Gardens Conservation International (BGCI) and the Ethiopian Biodiversity Institute (EBI), aimed to lay the foundation for a network of botanic gardens in Ethiopia.

 Furthermore, the cooperation with the EBI and the largest botanical garden in Ethiopia (Gullele Botanic Garden) allows to create the necessary capacity to meet the challenges of biodiversity loss and the loss of habitats in a changing world at the three selected university locations: Wondo Genet College, Addis Ababa University and the University Haramaya.

 Further cooperation with experts from East Africa (other botanic gardens in Ethiopia, East African Herbarium, etc.), Bonn University (Germany), Oxford University (England) and the BGCI network will help to firmly establish ARBONETH as a sustainable institution.

 Forest is an essential element for the maintenance of the complex biodiversity as well as the ecosystem functions in Ethiopia and operates as an important producer as for instance of harvestable fruits.

 Moreover, forest as a natural resource possesses important functions in the prevention of erosion and simultaneously is affecting positively climate conditions.